timebertt/masters-thesis-controller-sharding/content/20-fundamentals.md

 : Example Lease {#lst:lease}

-The Lease object is always acquired for a specified duration, as defined in the `spec.leaseDurationSeconds`.
+The Lease object is always acquired for a specified duration, as defined in `spec.leaseDurationSeconds`.
-The leader must continually renew the lease to maintain the leadership.
+The leader must continuously renew the lease to keep its leadership.
 If the leader fails to renew the lease, it must stop all reconciliations.
 When the lease expires, other instances are permitted to contend for leadership, resulting in a leadership change.
 When an instance is terminated, such as during rolling updates, the leader can voluntarily release the lease to speed up leadership handovers and minimize disruption.